eclipse-elk/elk/docs/content/documentation/tooldevelopers/graphdatastructure/elktextformat.md

 Extended edges have two mandatory arrays consisting of the identifiers of nodes and ports.
 One array defines the edge's source elements, the other defines its target elements.
 Edges may well connect more than one source to more than one target, making them hyperedges.
+It should be noted that currently none of the algorithms implemented in ELK explicitly support hyperedges.
 Note that many layout algorithms don't support hyperedges.
 If an edge has a layout, it can specify an arbitrary number of edge sections that define said layout.